Whole Home Heat Pump Incentives

 Building

-- Single-family house, two-unit duplex, or condominium located in Maine.
-Click here for all other building types, including mixed-use commercial/residential.
+- Single-family house, two-unit duplex, condominium, or mixed-use building with one or two housing units and no commercial electrical meter(s).
+Click here for all other building types.

 - Existing or new construction

-- Homeowner principal residence (low- and moderate-income customers only)
+- Homeowner’s principal residence (low- and moderate-income customers only)

 Installer